 Medical Editor: John P. Cunha, DO, FACOEP

 Luxiq (betamethasone valerate) is a topical corticosteroid used to treat skin conditions of the scalp such as psoriasis or seborrhea (dandruff).
-Side effects of Luxiq include mild burning, stinging or itching at the site of application.
+Common side effects of Luxiq include application site reactions (mild burning, stinging, redness, peeling, or itching), thinning of your skin, skin discoloration, blistering skin, stretch marks, unwanted hair growth, or "hair bumps" (folliculitis).

 Luxiq is supplied in 150 gram, 100 gram, and 50 gram doses.
 Avoid getting this medication in your eyes, mouth, and nose, or on your lips.
 If it does get into any of these areas, wash with water.
 Luxiq may interact with other corticosteroids.
 Tell your doctor all medications you use.
 If you are pregnant, talk with your doctor about risks and benefits.
 Consult your doctor before breastfeeding.